Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 It thinks it is life.10

-The contemporary crisis of global modernity in ecology, displacements of population, of the fragmentation of political authority, is the continuation of this logic of abandonment which, in our late modernity, has come to be emblematically figured in architectural and spatial terms.
-Confronted with collapse, transfer, expulsion, extra-territorial space of flows, global space, dark spaces, dark nets, and archives,11 the refugee—or the internally displaced person—has become the privileged instantiation of the logic of this condition as our politics search for new architectures and foundations through practices.
+The contemporary crisis of global modernity in ecology, displacements of population, the fragmentation of political authority, is the continuation of this logic of abandonment that, in our late modernity, has come to be emblematically figured in architectural and spatial terms.
+Confronted with collapse, transfer, expulsion, extra-territorial spaces of flow, global space, dark spaces, dark nets, and archives,11 the refugee—or the internally displaced person—has become the privileged instantiation of the logic of this condition as our politics search for new architectures and foundations through practices.
 The architectural figurations here are expressive of the very nature of abandonment and abandoned being; of what Nancy and Philippe Lacoue-Labarthe have termed retrait: retreat, withdrawal, collapse, voiding, the act of disappearing appearing, but also re-treating, re-tracing.12 In “Le Peuple juif ne rêve pas” (“The Jewish People Do Not Dream”), Nancy and Lacoue-Labarthe write: “A retreat [retrait], that is not to say an absence, that is, a presence simply removed.
 To be in retreat [se retirer] is not to disappear, and properly speaking is in no way a mode of being. … let’s say that the retreat [le retrait] is the act of appearing disappearing.
 Not only of appearing in disappearing, but to appear as disappearance as such, in the very act of disappearance.”13 The movement and language of spectrality thought through the retreat is strictly concomitant with, and in part made possible by, the technical and globalized logics of abandonment, separations, and flows.
 But this architecture of retreat and abandonment no longer permits classical democratic conceptions of space or a space that can be captured, held, and symbolically invested.
-Hence the need for discourse (or experimental practice) to move beyond an idea of public space as something constituted or granted by right (that is, a right granted by a state compromised by neo-liberal ideology), and beyond the limitations inherent in an idea of the commons as something claimed or made by will.
+Hence the need for discourse (or experimental practice) to move beyond an idea of public space as something constituted or granted by right (that is, a right granted by a state compromised by neoliberal ideology), and beyond the limitations inherent in an idea of the commons as something claimed or made by will.
 Political panic confronted with the effects of globalization is the structural homology of uncanniness.
 It is, however, in the uncanniness produced by radical crisis, indeed, anxiety, that the phenomenon of Care—that is, mutually interconnected radical exposure—becomes manifest, and through it the potential of a politics of visibility and a politics of care—eliciting new modes of participation whose models are not yet fully grasped, not yet fully elaborated—as anxiety directs my attention to what can no longer be ignored, overlooked, or dismissed.14 Joan Tronto, in developing an ethic of care as a precondition of a possible politics of care, acknowledges the characterization of attention—the act of noticing, no less than the way in which the object of attention is allowed to be—as developed by Simone Weil, whom she quotes:

 Attention consists in suspending thought, leaving it available, empty and ready to be entered by its object … thought must be empty, waiting, seeking nothing, but ready to receive in its naked truth the object that is about to penetrate it.15

 The object of attention here is not to be understood primarily as a thing but as whatever commands the attention impersonally.
-As Weil puts it: “When one is attentive to the object, one is no longer paying attention to oneself.”16 I may not care about many things—the effects of nuclear meltdowns in Fukushima, tsunamis in Indonesia, Katrina in New Orleans, Grenfell Tower in London, or the effect of tax policies on the poor—because I am (willfully?) inattentive and so the nature of the damage remains invisible to me.
-But when the event breaks through and occupies my attention, I care not because I chose to care, just as I did not first choose to pay attention.
+As Weil puts it: “When one is attentive to the object, one is no longer paying attention to oneself.”16 I may not care about many things—the effects of nuclear meltdowns in Fukushima, tsunamis in Indonesia, Hurricane Katrina in New Orleans, Grenfell Tower in London, or the effect of tax policies on the poor—because I am (willfully?) inattentive and so the nature of the damage remains invisible to me.
+But when the event breaks through and occupies my attention, I care not because I choose to care, just as I did not first choose to pay attention.
 The object or event, in Weil’s language as quoted by Tronto, penetrates me.
-This experience in which the attention is radically commandeered and re-configured by an event or circumstance is a condition of mutuality with the stranger.
+This experience, in which attention is radically commandeered and re-configured by an event or circumstance, is a condition of mutuality with the stranger.
 I cannot, for example, love whom (or what) I do not know, but it is manifestly obvious that I can care for (be affected by) those whom I do not know, for the stranger, if you will, as attention opens the way to participation, the ontological movement that allows the apperception of mutuality.
 Here, we are dealing with a phenomenon at the anthropological level; what, following Tronto, I shall characterize as a politics of care (to be mediated by an ethic of care or attention).
-An ethic of care is the dramaturgy (or performance) of visibility, since what does not or cannot receive attention fails to reach from the liminal to the political, remains concealed, and so fails, in short, to become participative.
+An ethic of care is the dramaturgy (or performance) of visibility, since what does not or cannot receive attention fails to reach from the liminal to the political, remains concealed, and, so, fails, in short, to become participatory.

 Film still of John Akomfrah, Nine Muses, 2010.